stingalleman/awesome-audiovisual/README.md

 - [Avolites Titan](https://www.avolites.com/software/downloads/titan-pc-suite) - `⚠ not free` PC version of the Titan software which runs on the Avolites desk.
 Free to use until version 11.4 although it spits out random data once in a while.
 Requires a dongle from version 12.
 - [Chamsys MagicQ](https://chamsyslighting.com/) - MagiQ is a professional lighting software providing up to 64 Artnet universes for free.
 It includes powerful features like 2D/3D pixel mapping, effect generator, media server and visualizer.
-- [Depence²](https://www.syncronorm.com/products/depence2/overview/) - `⚠ not free` Depence² is a unique application, which combines the design and visualization process with the potential to control the real show.
 - [Dot2 software](https://www.malighting.com/downloads/products/dot2/) - Free, offline software for the Dot2 consoles.
 Includes Dot2 onPC and Dot2 3D.
 - [EOS Family](https://www.etcconnect.com/Products/Consoles/Eos-Family/) - `⚠ freemium` Software for ETC's EOS-family consoles.
 - [GrandMA2 software](https://www.malighting.com/downloads/products/grandma2/) - `⚠ freemium` Free, offline software for the GrandMA2 lighting console.
 Includes GrandMA2 OnPC and MA3D.
 Does not output DMX for free.